 |The Drifta drawers with the fridge slide out||All closed up|

 I installed it in a few hours one morning.
 The hardest part was working out where to drill the holes in the sides and pulling it in and out to drill the holes.
 The method proposed by Drifta did not seem to work.
 Anyway, it looks really great.
-We will need to do a few minor modifications to fit out electrical panels and also add a couple more tie-down points to the top of the system.
+We have also done a few minor modifications to fit out electrical panels and added some tie-down points to the top of the system.

-On our first trip the drawers proved to have much more space inside and on top than our system in the Prado.
+On our first two trips the drawers proved to have much more space inside and on top than our system in the Prado.